tisnik/python-programming-courses/BDD/BDD_en.md

     - API tests
     - acceptance tests
 * Should be part of verification and validation processes!
-* Describe the behaviour of the system, usually from customer perspective
+* Describe the behavior of the system, usually from customer perspective
     - from the BDD point of view, the system is handled as a black box
 * Can be used for front end and for back end as well
-* "Weird test scenario" ➝ probably the system has improper behaviour
+* "Weird test scenario" ➝ probably the system has improper behavior
     - (water machines in RH)
     - button instead of switch
     - ...